-51. What is the obligation of the promoter as regards insurance of real estate project?
+55. What is the obligation of the promoter as regards insurance of real estate project?

-As per section 16 the promoter is required to seek an insurance of the real estate project towards title of the land and towards construction of the project.
+As per section 16 the promoter is required to seek an insurance of the real estate project towards 'title of the land' and towards 'construction of the project'.
 However, the said section provides that this provision shall only come into effect after and in the manner as may be notified by the appropriate Government.

-52. What is the obligation of the promoter as regards transfer of title of the apartment / plot?
+56. What is the obligation of the promoter as regards transfer of title of the apartment/ plot?

-Section 17 of the Act provides for detailed provisions regarding transfer of title of the apartment and the project to the allottee and to the association of the allottees respectively.
+Section 17 of the Act provides for detailed provisions regarding transfer of title of the apartment to the allottee and the undivided proportionate title in the common areas of project to the association of the allottees.
+Also, it shall be the responsibility of the promoter to handover the necessary documents and plans to the association of the allottees or the competent authority, as the case may be.

-53. What is obligation of the promoter towards return of amount and compensation to the allottee?
+57. What is obligation of the promoter towards return of amount and compensation to the allottee?

-Section 18 of the Act provides for provisions as regards various situations in which the allottee would be compensated by the promoter due to delay in completion of the project etc.
+Section 18 of the Act provides for provisions as regards various situations in which promoter fails to handover the possession of booked unit to the allottee.
+In such case, the allottee has the right to withdraw from the project and claim a full refund along with interest and compensation.